 Warm until butter is melted.
 Just warm not too hot!

-Put in a bowl together the flour, salt, spices and fruits.
+Put in a bowl together with the flour, salt, spices and fruits.

 Mix and make a well in the centre.